Rana Naidu: Reception

 Deep Haider of India Today rated the series 2.5 stars out of 5 and wrote "Rana Naidu could have been a welcome relief from the worldwide wokeness that has afflicted our creative spaces.
 It does not."

 Udita Jhunjhunwala of Scroll.in wrote "It appears as though the creators directed Rana Daggubati to be one-note.
-If so, he’s aced it.
+If so, he's aced it.
 He rarely smiles and barely gives his rage a break.
 In the moments when Rana Naidu quietly, but visibly, masks his judgement or extends a compassionate gesture, you feel a connection with him, but briefly."

 Haricharan Pudipeddi for Hindustan Times wrote "Rana Naidu takes the whole family dynamics and gives it a sinister twist.
-Here’s a family that’s more flawed than one can even imagine."
+Here's a family that's more flawed than one can even imagine."

 Sanchita Jhunjhunwala of Zoom TV rated the series 4 stars out of 5 and wrote "A well written and directed series is one which has a balance of what it tells us it has to offer.
 As a crime drama, there's just enough crime going on and at the same time, there's also a lot of drama - be it the family, the kids, or the politics, among other things."

-A reviewer of 123telugu.com wrote "The web shows allow the makers to produce content without any censorship restrictions, and when the adult content or foul language immerses nicely in the narrative, there won’t be a problem.
-But in Rana Naidu, the skin show and cuss words are used way more than the requirement, irritating the viewers."